 If someone is reaching to you because they want you to be their VA, including a one-page resume-style page with testimonials is a great way to keep them thinking of you.

 4 – Book your meetings virtually

 One of our BEST tips for managing leads is sending a follow-up email a few days after your automated response went out.
 You can set this up to be an automatic response as well and it can include a link for the individual to book a 15-minute meeting time for the two of you to chat.
 Take advantage of an online tool that lets you send a calendar with available slots so the person can pick the best slot that works for them!

 5 – Use a management software

 Using a management software like Honeybook is the best way to track all your leads.
 You can see when the automated response went out, if the person sending the inquiry opened the email and it can help you best strategize your next move.
 Automation can seem to so impersonal but it’s not.
 It’s actually the best way to keep you and your brand looking clean, polished and available at all times.
 It helps you to be able to put your best forward at all times when you can sit down and curate the emails that contain all the wonderful information you most want to give.

 What do you do once you get a lead?
-Has it been working or is your follow through falling a little flat?
-Try out our tips and be sure to let us know how it works by commenting on a post or sending us a DM on Instagram or commenting on this post.
+Has it been working or is your follow-through falling a little flat?
+Try out our guide to managing leads and be sure to let us know how it works by commenting on a post or sending us a DM on Instagram or commenting on this post.